-Electronic on-screen editing is not only easier and faster for the editor, resulting in a lower editing fee, but a great time saver and learning experience for the author who can see every little thing the editor has changed, and, with a click of the mouse, immediately accept or reject that change.
+Electronic on-screen editing is not only easier and faster for the editor, resulting in a lower editing fee, but a great time saver and learning experience for the author who can see every little thing the editor has changed.
+With a click of the mouse, any change is immediately accepted or rejected.

-As a writer who practically lives on her keyboard, editing electronically is not only easier and faster for me, but a real time-saver for the author who simply has to click to accept or reject my editing changes.
+Editing electronically is not only easier and faster for the editor, but a real time-saver for the author who simply has to click to accept or reject an editor's changes.
 It's also less expensive and stressful.
 Why should an author have to bear the expense of printing and mailing a copy of the manuscript and then pay for its return as well, all the while worrying that the edited manuscript might possibly be lost in the mail?
 That's needless worry and money down the drain.

-Using Word's excellent tracking function, every word, sentence change, or corrected punctuation mark I make shows up in color.
+Using Word's excellent tracking function, every word, sentence change, or corrected punctuation mark an editor makes shows up in color.
 Deleted text shows up in a box to the right with a line that shows exactly where that content originally appeared.
-By studying all my editorial changes, you will learn VOLUMES about common writing mistakes you are making and will be able to avoid them in the future.
-After you've made any notes for yourself on what you've been doing wrong, with a simple click of the mouse you can accept or reject each change, addition, deletion, or comment I've made.
+By studying editorial changes, you will learn VOLUMES about common writing mistakes you are making and will be able to avoid them in the future.
+After you've made any notes for yourself on what you've been doing wrong, with a simple click of the mouse you can accept or reject each change, addition, deletion, or comment your editor has made.

 Comment Boxes.
-Expect to see many comment boxes when I edit your manuscript.
-During the editing process, I also read for understanding, and if something doesn't make sense to me, I'll comment on it.
-Some comment notes will highlight text that needs to be rechecked or rewritten while others may justify some change I've made (in anticipation of the author's question).
-Sometimes I simply give the author a helpful writing tip so a mistake they're making can be avoided in the future.
+I don't know how other editors work, but my clients always got a lot of comments from me.
+During the editing process a good editor will also read for understanding, and if something doesn't make sense, the editor should bring that to the attention of the author.
+My comment notes typically highlighted text that needed to be rechecked or rewritten while others might justify some change I'd made (in anticipation of the author's question).
+Sometimes I simply gave the author a helpful writing tip so a mistake they had made more than once could be avoided in the future.

-Note that when you use my editing services, you also gain from my extensive research and layman's understanding of copyright and trademark laws and other legal issues that could get you into legal or financial trouble.
-(These are topics I've discussed at length in my various home-business books and periodicals.)
+My clients also got something extra in my editing services that I now offer when I critique a book manuscript, and that's my extensive research and layman's understanding of copyright and trademark laws and other legal issues that could get an author into legal or financial trouble.
+(These are topics I discussed at length in my various home-business books and periodicals.)

-Second Editing Go-Round.
-As you work through the edited manuscript, you may need to rewrite some sections I've pointed out, or you may decide to add bits of additional content here and there that needs to be edited.
-I may have asked you to double-check your source material, or provide additional information so I can complete the editing of a particular section of text.
-And you may wish to write a few comments of your own about changes I've suggested.
+As you work through the edited manuscript in the first editing go-round, you may need to rewrite some sections your editor has pointed out, or you may decide to add or delete other content.
+Perhaps you will be asked to double-check your source material or provide additional information so the editing of a particular section of text can be completed.
+And you may wish to write a few comments of your own or challenge some editing changes made by your editor.

-Many editors on the Web take a manuscript editing job, do the editing for a set fee, return the manuscript, and that's it.
+Many editors on the Web make a living from editing alone, so they need to quickly finish any job they take because another job may be waiting in the wings.
+That means they'll take a manuscript editing job, do the editing for a set fee, return the manuscript, and that's probably it.
 They do not encourage personal contact with the author beyond the initial email exchange, and the author may be lucky to get answers to questions they have about the editing they've received.
 And if they aren't happy with the editing job they've received . . . well, that's too bad.